Tom Blackburn (Royal Navy officer): Naval career

 After that Blackburn became head of the British Defence Staff and defence attaché in Washington, D.C. in 1994 and chief of Staff to the commander-in-chief Allied Naval Forces Southern Europe, Naples in 1997.

 On leaving the Royal Navy Blackburn became Master of the Household, in which office he served from 2000 to 2005.
 He was a member of the Pensions Appeal Tribunal from 2005, chairman of the Marine Society, the Sea Cadets from 2006 and St John Ambulance London from 2006, as well as deputy chairman of the Royal Yachting Association from 2007.

-Blackburn was made an LVO in 1978, and a KCVO in 2004.
-He was also made a companion of the Order of the Bath in 1999.
+Blackburn was appointed as a Lieutenant of the Royal Victorian Order in 1978, and promoted to Knight Commander of the same Order in 2004.
+He was also appointed as Companion of the Order of the Bath in 1999.